Crisis Management

 2. Smoldering Crisis

-Just like a smoldering fire, smoldering crises start slowly and quietly with a few to no signals at all.
-They move in phases, and each stage must be contained and tackled in time before it develops into a greater crisis and eventually evolves into a major disaster.
-An illustration of such crises is that of toxic work behavior that eventually leads to turning the whole company culture sour.
+Just like a smoldering fire, smoldering crises start slowly and quietly with a few or no signals at all.
+They move in phases, and each stage must be contained and addressed in time before it develops into a greater crisis and eventually becomes a major disaster.
+An illustration of such crises is toxic work behavior that eventually turns the whole company culture sour.

 Crisis Management Plan

 To counter any looming crisis, a proper process and plan must be used for effective crisis management.
-A crisis management plan is a documented outline of a process to follow for an organization to respond effectively to a crisis.
+A crisis management plan is a documented outline of the process an organization should follow to respond effectively to a crisis.

-Crisis management planning will focus mainly on building infrastructures that help the company negate possible risks and how to respond to crises should they occur.
+Crisis management planning will focus mainly on building infrastructures that help the company mitigate possible risks and respond to crises should they occur.
 It also involves the organization’s workforce and the crisis management team in testing the methods and having regular internal training on the processes.

 The following guidelines are recommended for establishing good crisis management plans:

 • Identify an individual from your workforce to take over the crisis management role as a manager.
-Or, you can employ a professional crisis manager who can help you in planning crisis management processes.
+Or, you can employ a professional crisis manager who can help you plan crisis management processes.

 • Initiate frequent training and refresher courses on handling crises.
-Drills and practice operations must frequently take place to keep refreshing stakeholders on emergency responses to crises.
+Drills and practice exercises must frequently take place to keep stakeholders refreshed on emergency responses to crises.

 • Form a crisis team to work under the leadership of a crisis manager.
 When a crisis occurs, this is the team that should be able to respond quickly.
 A veteran of several training sessions and drills for such occurrences, it is expected to be on the frontline in directing other stakeholders on what to do and where to assemble to avoid further damage.